Gochojr/blogsite/_posts/2016-04-14-Replacing_Cygwin_for_Babun.md

 Wrong!
 As a windows user working on meagre hardware resources you need a blazing fast tool that saves you the time during cloning + committing, demoing projects, developing a heavy project.

-Contrary to what @yveshwang says about Babun, it is very easy to Copy and Paste in terminal actually you just copy from wherever and right click on terminal.. viola!
+Contrary to what @yveshwang says about Babun, it is very easy to Copy and Paste in terminal actually you just copy from wherever and right click on terminal.. voila!

 ### Don't know what am talking about??